 Officers who are asked for information will sometimes need to take advice from colleagues, in particular the Monitoring Officer, as to whether or not the Member concerned is entitled to see information which they have asked for.
 Sometimes they will need to explore whether the information is available at all.
 It is important to bear in mind that if a Member is not automatically entitled to information, then equally, the Officer is not at liberty to provide it unless satisfied that there is some valid justification for doing so and that disclosure does not infringe any law (e.g. Data Protection Act), Council policy or confidentiality.
-Where Officers seek further information, this is in order that the position can be checked.
+Where Officers seek further information from Elected Members before making a response to a request for information, this is in order that the position can be checked.
 Elected Members should not see this as Officers being unhelpful.
 Where Elected Members feel they have not been given the correct response to a request, they are encouraged to refer the matter to the Monitoring Officer for determination as the Statutory Officer responsible.